 Of course, even after you send in your article, competition may still be a problem for it.
 (60 releases per day for four days, remember?)
 So the easier it is for the editors to copy and paste your manuscript for publishing without major changes, the faster your article will go out.
 But the content of the article still matters, too.

 When there’s fierce competition, Ryan and his team tend to select the articles that they know their customers will want to read: stories.

-A lot of other publishers might copy and paste a generic press release in order to publish it before anybody else, so they can say, “We posted it first!”
+A lot of other trade magazine publishers might copy and paste a generic press release in order to publish it before anybody else, so they can say, “We posted it first!”
 However, after they’ve done that and earned a customer’s click, the customer will bounce off the page extremely quickly after they realize it’s a verbatim press release.